.png)

 Is Wix free to sell on?

-No, selling on Wix requires a paid plan.
-At minimum, the Core plan ($29/month billed annually).
+No, Wix is not free to sell on.
+You’ll need a paid plan for a commerce site.
+At a minimum, the Core plan ($29/month billed annually).
 The Free and Light plans do not support e-commerce or online payments.
 You must upgrade to unlock shopping cart and payment features.

 - Design tiered plans and update pricing without code: Create and version pricing plans, experiment with packaging, and make changes to pricing rules without engineering bottlenecks.

-- Ingest real-time usage data for billing precision: Orb ingests and tracks usage events at scale — no event loss, no delayed billing cycles.
+- Ingest real-time usage data for billing precision: Orb ingests and tracks every raw event at scale and with high accuracy.
 Get a full audit trail for every invoice.

-- Define pricing metrics using SQL, not guesswork: Set your own pricing logic and value metrics with Orb’s SQL Editor.
-Whether you bill by API calls, storage, or video hours, it’s all configurable.
+- Define pricing metrics using SQL: Define billing metrics using the Orb SQL Editor or a visual editor and build new pricing plans.
+Whether you bill by API calls, storage, or video hours, it’s all easily configurable.

 - Give customers clarity with transparent invoices: Orb helps make sure every line item on an invoice matches what was used, when, and how.
-That clarity builds trust, especially as pricing gets more advanced.
+Even as you evolve your pricing, invoices are automatically recalculated in order to remain accurate.

 Ready to solve billing?